 Used by permission. (www.Lockman.org)

 Before you begin reading this book, allow me a confession.
 I make it shamelessly.
-Here it its: I believe the Bible.
+Here it is: I believe the Bible.

 You may wonder if I always take the Bible literally.
 No, but I’ve learned to always take it seriously.
 All human speech involves both literal and figurative elements.
 Television reporters often declare, “The White House said today that…” No rational adult viewer concludes that the President’s home can talk.
 Neither does he think that the reporter has been hallucinating.
 Likewise, when John the Baptist describes Jesus as “the Lamb of God” we do not think Jesus was woolly and crawling on all fours to the Jordan River.
 The Bible is the word of God but it comes in human speech.
 Since we are constantly interpreting the mixture of figurative and literal expressions that come our way in human speech by means of context and common sense, it would seem strange to do something different when we come to the Bible.
 And since I take seriously what television reporters say, it does not seem strange to me to take seriously what the Bible says.

 The simplest reason I can give you for my believing the Bible is that Jesus believed it.
-If He thought it was the word of God and subject to no error – and He did – then that’s good enough for me.
-If you want a brief elaboration on my rationale, see Why the Bible Can Be Trusted.
+If He thought it was the word of God and worthy to be trusted as such – and He did – then that’s good enough for me.
+If you want a brief elaboration on my rationale, see my post Why the Bible Can Be Trusted.

 I have no written proof that everyone is going to heaven other than what is in the Bible.
 If the Bible is sufficient authority for you, then you can believe it and be happy.
-I’m just passing along what I’ve read.
+If you do not consider the Bible authoritative, I cannot be of much help to you because I have no other source I consider authoritative on this subject.
+In any case, I’m just passing along what I have read.

 Table of Contents